DallanQ/dominion/QA.md

 [24-estate-cards-and-blanks](https://boardgamegeek.com/thread/373209/24-estate-cards-and-blanks)

-> Why are there 24 estate cards when i only use up to 12 of them?
+> Why are there 24 estate cards when I only use up to 12 of them?

 You start with 3 in your hand to begin the game... times the number of players (max 4) = 12 extras.